 What is a credit-builder loan?

-Whether you’re building first-time credit or rebuilding your credit, you could consider a credit-builder loan.
-A credit-builder loan is different from a traditional loan.
-With a credit-builder loan, you make fixed payments to a lender and then get access to the loan amount at the end of the loan term—instead of borrowing upfront and paying it back over time.
+With a credit-builder loan, you make fixed payments to a lender and then get access to the loan amount at the end of the loan term.
+That’s different from typical loans, which involve borrowing money upfront and then repaying it over time.

 • A credit-builder loan gives you an opportunity to show that you can make consistent, on-time payments.